rarelygoeshere/Steps-in-making-a-Pull-Request/README.md

 Method 1: github.dev web editor
 - Choose the repo you want to make a PR for
 - On the same browser tab, you can open the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) in the following ways:<br>
- &nbsp; 1.
-To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub.
+1. To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub.
- &nbsp; 2.
-To open the repository in a new browser tab, press >.
+2. To open the repository in a new browser tab, press >.
- &nbsp; 3.
-Change the URL from "github.com" to "github.dev".
+3. Change the URL from "github.com" to "github.dev".
- &nbsp; 4.
-When viewing a file, select the dropdown menu and click github.dev.
+4. When viewing a file, select the dropdown menu and click github.dev.
 -
 Method 2: Traditional
 - Choose the repo you want to make a PR for